The Rolling Stones 1st American Tour 1964

 The Rolling Stones' 1964 1st American Tour was the band's first concert tour of the United States.
 The tour commenced on June 5 and concluded on June 20, 1964.
 On this tour, the band supported their first U.S. album The Rolling Stones.
 The band played eleven shows in total, including two each on 6 and 7 June, and gave several performances on various television shows during the tour.
-The band also recorded its next single, "It's All Over Now", next British EP, Five by Five, and much of its next US album, 12 x 5, at Chess Studios on 10 and 11 June.
+The band also recorded their next single, "It's All Over Now", next British EP, Five by Five, and much of its next US album, 12 x 5, at Chess Studios on 10 and 11 June.